Some posts contain compensated links. Please read this disclaimer for more info.

 While there are plenty of mid-range hotels in Moscow’s historical center, the Red Brick Hotel is my favorite one.
 Located within walking distance of Kitai-Gorod metro station and the Pryanik Museum, the hotel has some of its rooms decorated with brick walls and, in general, look very stylish.
 Some of the rooms may be smaller than in other hotels around, but they were recently renovated and are very cozy.

-The staff was accommodating and knowledgeable, and they even offered me some useful tips for exploring the area around.
+The staff was accommodating and knowledgeable, and they even offered me some valuable tips for exploring the area around.
 I enjoyed their food in a casual atmosphere, great value for money.

 If you’re searching for where to stay in Moscow as a tourist, this district and hotel is always a good choice!